 Commercial auto insurance may cover your personal vehicle, but only if you are using it for business-related purposes.
 While a morning commute may seem like it falls under this umbrella, it generally does not.
 If you are commuting to the office in your personal vehicle, you would be covered by your personal car insurance policy.
 However, if you are using your personal vehicle to drive a client to a work function, that is when a commercial auto insurance policy would kick in.
 Commercial car insurance does not usually extend to rental vehicles used for work, either.

 Tools and equipment can also be a gray area.
 Work-related equipment that is attached to a commercial vehicle is usually covered by a commercial auto insurance policy.
 In order for non-attached equipment to be insured, it must be scheduled on a business equipment policy.

 Frequently asked questions

 The best car insurance company is different for everyone.
 Many car insurance companies offer commercial insurance, so you can look at our review of the best car insurance companies as a starting point.
-Some of our top picks that sell commercial insurance are State Farm, Geico, Allstate and Erie.
+Some major providers that sell commercial insurance are Allstate, Geico, State Farm and USAA.